 You also have the right to question potential daycare providers about the process they use to screen employees.
 Proper background checks are extremely important.
-Otherwise, your child could be exposed dangerous individuals while you’re not around.
+Otherwise, your child could be exposed to dangerous individuals while you’re not around.
 This is why every staff member must undergo a criminal background check before being hired and then every three years for the duration of their employment at a North Carolina daycare facility.

 Besides your ability to find out whether a prospective daycare center is licensed and has employees who have passed criminal background checks, you also have other rights as a parent, including:

 - You can enter a family child care home or facility at any time while your child is there.

 - You can see the license displayed in a prominent place.

 - You can know exactly how your child will be disciplined.
 Be sure you are comfortable with any punishment methods.
 Also, maintain daily communication with your child about the day’s events and make sure it matches what the daycare center tells you.

 - You can make sure that meals and snacks are nutritious with portions that are large enough to satisfy their hunger during the day.
 By law, food must be offered once every four hours.